Social media for real estate agents is now an essential part of the marketing strategy.

 Other Instagram Tips

 TikTok is a relatively new social media platform with tons of potential for real estate agents.
-Like Instagram, it’s very visual since.
-But instead of every post being an image or graphic, every post is a short user-made video.
+Like Instagram, it’s very visual.
+But instead of every post being an image or graphic, every post is a short, user-made video.

-The best TikTok videos are value-driven, authentic, funny, and/or entertaining.
-And the best part is, TikTok localizes the content that people see — so if you live in Roseburg, Oregon… you’re going to see content from people who are in Roseburg, Oregon.
+The best TikTok videos are value-driven, authentic, funny, and entertaining.
+The best part is that TikTok localizes the content that people see — so if you live in Roseburg, Oregon, you’ll see content from people in Roseburg, Oregon.

-It also means that people in your city are going to see your content more than people outside your city — that’s good for business!
+It also means that people in your city will see your content more than people outside your city — that’s good for business!